shinken-solutions/shinken/doc/manpages/markdown/shinken-poller.8.md

 % shinken-poller(8) Shinken User Manuals
 % Arthur Gautier
-% September 14, 2011
+% December 29, 2011

 # NAME

-shinken-poller - Shinken poller command.
+shinken-poller - Shinken poller daemon

 # SYNOPSIS

-shinken-poller [*options*] ...
+shinken-poller [-dr] [-c *CONFIGFILE*] [--debugfile *DEBUGFILE*]

 # DESCRIPTION

-Daemon in charge of launching plugins as requested by schedulers.
+The shinken-poller daemon is in charge of launching plugins as requested by schedulers.
 When the check is finished it returns the result to the schedulers.

 # OPTIONS

+\--version
+:   Show version number and exit

 -c *CONFIGFILE*, \--config *CONFIGFILE*
 :   Config file